 In his publication ‘In Vitro models as a platform to investigate traumatic brain injury’, Dr Ashwin Kumaria, Department of Neurosurgery at Queen’s Medical Centre, Nottingham, UK states that “Experimental in vivo models offer the potential to study TBI in the laboratory, however, treatments that were neuroprotective in animals have, thus far, largely failed to translate in human clinical studies.
 “In vitro (non animal) models of neurotrauma can be used to study specific pathophysiological cascades and to test potential neuroprotective strategies.
 These in vitro models include transection, compression, barotrauma, acceleration, hydrodynamic, chemical injury and cell-stretch methodologies.
 Various cell culture systems can also be utilized, including brain-on-a-chip, immortalized cell lines, primary cultures, acute preparations and organotypic cultures.

-An example of the potential of human in vitro models is described in this recent research publication Biofidelic dynamic compression of human cortical spheroids reproduces neurotrauma phenotypes (2021)
+Examples of the potential of human in vitro models is described in the following recent research publications.